epam/edp-cd-pipeline-operator/docs/api.md

         <td><b>triggerTemplate</b></td>
         <td>string</td>
         <td>
-          Specifies a name of Tekton TriggerTemplate which will be used as a blueprint for deployment pipeline.
+          Specifies a name of Tekton TriggerTemplate used as a blueprint for deployment pipeline.
 Default value is "deploy" which means that default TriggerTemplate will be used.
 The default TriggerTemplate is delivered using edp-tekton helm chart.<br/>
           <br/>